 What about baby toothpaste with fluoride?

 It's natural to be concerned about your young baby swallowing baby toothpaste, whether it contains fluoride or not.
 Most children develop their spit reflex around the age of three years old.
 That means your baby won't be able to brush their teeth like you quite yet.

 Minimize the risk by only using a smear of toothpaste, about the size of a grain of rice, when you first start brushing your baby's teeth.
 Parents who are really concerned about controlling how much fluoride their child swallows can opt for fluoride-free toothpaste.
-We'll give you some options for fluoride-free baby toothpaste further down.
+You can see some options for fluoride-free baby toothpaste in our recommendations above.

 The video below has some good advice for brushing your baby or toddler's teeth—straight from the dentist's mouth!